Recent Changes to Sales Tax Nexus and the Impact on Technology Companies

 New Nexus Requirements

-Prior to this law change in Indiana, a business with no physical presence in the state would still generate nexus for sales tax purposes if they had either gross sales into Indiana exceeding $100,000 or 200 or more separate sales transactions into Indiana.
+Prior to this law change in Indiana, a business with no physical presence in the state would still generate economic nexus for sales tax purposes if they had either gross sales into Indiana exceeding $100,000 or 200 or more separate sales transactions into Indiana.
 Beginning Jan.
 1, 2024, the state eliminated the 200-or-more sales transaction threshold so that only gross sales volume was considered when determining if a business should collect and remit sales taxes to the state.

 Navigating Sales Tax Across Multiple Jurisdictions